jirivorel/Hands-on_2023-11_IBP/README.md

 We will use one of the login servers known as [frontend](https://docs.metacentrum.cz/basics/concepts/#frontends-storages-homes) for logging in.
 Frontend servers are accessible via SSH protocol and serve as a main gateway for the entire infrastructure.

 > [!WARNING]
-> Frontend servers are virtual machines with limited computational power and primarily serve for basic data inspection and manipulation, preparation of the shell scripts for batch jobs, short compilations, etc. Please do not use them for long and/or demanding calculations (rather use an [interactive job](https://docs.metacentrum.cz/basics/jobs/#interactive-job)).
+> Frontend servers are virtual machines with limited computational power and primarily serve for basic data inspection and manipulation, preparation of the shell scripts for batch jobs, short compilations, etc. Please do not use them for long and/or demanding calculations (rather, use an [interactive job](https://docs.metacentrum.cz/basics/jobs/#interactive-job)).

 > [!NOTE]
 > MetaCentrum can be accessed worldwide.
 We do not apply any geoblocking.

-The following diagram shows the position of the frontend servers (labelled as **Login nodes**) in the context of other parts of the grid infrastructure.
+The following diagram shows the frontend servers' position (labelled as **Login nodes**) in the context of other parts of the grid infrastructure.

 <p align="center"><img src="https://tacc.github.io/ctls2017/resources/hpc_schematic.png"></p>

 In this tutorial, we will use frontend `skirit` with an address `skirit.metacentrum.cz` for logging in.
-Skirit frontend runs on Debian 11 and has a home directory mounted on the storage `brno2` (accessible as `/storage/brno2/home/user_name/`).
+Skirit frontend runs on Debian 11 and has a home directory mounted on the storage `brno2` (accessible as `/storage/brno2/home/$USER/`).

 > [!IMPORTANT]
 > MetaCentrum for log in does not fully support traditional authentication with SSH keys.